GrapeCity

-GrapeCity, inc. is a privately held, multinational software corporation based in Sendai, Japan, that develops software products and provides outsourced product development services, consulting services, software, and Customer relationship management services.
+GrapeCity, Inc. is a privately held, multinational software corporation based in Sendai, Japan, that develops software products and provides outsourced product development services, consulting services, software, and Customer relationship management services.
 GrapeCity also has established WINEstudios, a media design and digital production facility in Japan.

 GrapeCity's major office locations are in the United States, Japan, India, China, South Korea, Mongolia, Vietnam and Albania.

 Corporate history

 Foundation

-The forerunner of GrapeCity, Bunka Orient Corporation (see Name Change section below), was founded in Miyagi prefecture, Japan, in 1980, when personal computers began coming to market, founder Paul Broman saw in them an opportunity to streamline the operations of the two schools he had also founded.
-After observing that the personal computer market did not have software designed for Japanese consumers, Paul Broman founded the Bunka Orient Corporation in Sendai in order to attract this new market.
+GrapeCity, formerly Bunka Orient Corporation, was founded in Miyagi prefecture, Japan in 1980 by Paul Broman.
+The company was established to provide software solutions for the emerging personal computer market in Japan.

 Paul Broman worked with Daniel Fanger, now Chairman of GrapeCity and Principal of MeySen Academy, and Nobuo Iwasa to turn Bunka Orient Corporation into a software development company.

 Original products

 LeySer School Management Software

 The company's first software product was LeySer Services for school management, which Paul Broman used to help run the MeySen Academy and KeiMei Elementary School, which he founded in the 1970s.
 Having sent some of his teachers to learn programming, he then directed them in creating software to support the accounting and reporting needs of his schools.
 Later, they sold the software to other schools through what was still known as Bunka Orient Corporation.